goodyduru/goodyduru.github.io/_posts/2023-10-05-ipc-unix-signals.md

 Signals are plenty fast.
 [Cloudflare](https://blog.cloudflare.com/scalable-machine-learning-at-cloudflare/#ipc-mechanisms) benchmarked 	404,844 messages per second<sup><a href="#footer-note-2">[2]</a></sup>.
 That can suit most performance needs.

 ### Demo Code
-You can find my code on UDS on [GitHub](https://github.com/goodyduru/ipc-demos).
+You can find my code that demonstrates Unix Signals on [GitHub](https://github.com/goodyduru/ipc-demos).

 ### Conclusion
 Unix signals are a straightforward but limited mechanism for IPC.
 They can do much more than IPC, e.g. set alarms, handling errors.
 There are some issues in using it, so be cautious.